kevinscaria/InstructABSA/README.md

 The ATE models can be trained from scratch or alternatively can be used to run inference on your datasets directly.
 There are two ways this can be done.
 The first one is through the CLI commands which is shown below:

+To evaluate the Joint Task on a single input using CLI run the following:
 ```shell
 python run_model.py -mode cli -task joint \
 -model_checkpoint Models/JointTask/allenai/tk-instruct-base-def-pos-combined100_instruct_pos_neg_neut/checkpoints \